-So Long and Thanks for All the Fish: the Paessler IT Checklist for When Employees Leave
+The Paessler IT Checklist and 9-Step-Script for When Employees Leave

 Unfortunately, we don’t only hire new employees all the time: for a company with 200 people it’s normal that someone occasionally leaves the company.
 Most leave on good terms, to take the next step in their career or to go back to university for a master’s degree.
 A few leave because they’re not a good fit for our corporate culture.
 But no matter why someone leaves Paessler, we must always ensure a clean and accurate offboarding.